Marie-Burns22/pole-frontend/src/notes.md

 * Booking form updates time_slot status to "requested" when form is submitted
 * Booking form send email using formspree.
 * Fix About section styling
+* Connect article component to backend with fetch request in component did mount and then map through and pass as props to article cards.

 ### Working on
-* Connect article component to backend with fetch request in component did mount and then map through and pass as props to article cards.
+Connect service container component to backend with fetch request in componentdidMount.
+Map through courses and pass as props to service cards.